 The plan in a nutshell

-Have 1-2 cards in your own name with zero balances that you can use as security when renting a car or getting a hotel room, but don’t use them to pay with!
+- Have one or two cards in your own name with zero balances that you can use as security when renting a car or getting a hotel room, but don’t use them to pay with!
 You are just showing vendors that you are good for it, that they can trust you.

-- If you owe multiple loans and/or credit cards, note the interest rates of each and pay as much over the minimum payment as you can on the highest.
+If you owe multiple loans and/or credit cards, note the interest rates of each and pay as much over the minimum payment as you can on the highest.
 Also I think you should never pay just the minimum on anything you owe.
-(And make sure there is no prepayment penalty that a lender wants to charge you for paying off the loan early.
-Hello?
-It’s your money!
-Not sure when that idea started, but it is definitely not consumer-friendly!)

 When you pay even $1 over the minimum, it goes entirely towards just the balance, so if the agreement of your loan is that you are being assessed interest on whatever your current balance is, you can reduce the underlying balance this way: by paying extra over the minimum on all debts, even if it is as little as pennies!
 And as you pay one card off, you can add that payment amount to the payment amounts of the next one, and so on.